ellisalicante/ELLIS-Alicante-website/_jobs/director.en.md

 The salary conditions are internationally competitive, with the opportunity not only to be part of an interesting project with great potential, but also to contribute to its growth and success.

 NOTE: The selected candidate will undergo the evaluation of ELLIS Europe, except in the case of being an ELLIS Fellow.
 Collaborations with ELLIS Europe will be valued positively.

-The application period for positions will end * on July 28, 2020 *.
-Interested parties are requested to send their curriculum vitae to victor@ellisalicante.org with the subject "Candidacy for Management of the Fundación Unidad ELLIS Alicante".
+The application period for positions will end *on July 28, 2020*.
+Interested parties are requested to send their curriculum vitae to victor@ellisalicante.org with the subject "Candidacy for director of the ELLIS Alicante Foundation".